vippsas/vipps-developers/mp-migration-guide/pos.md

 The next sections will contain the recommended approaches based on what capabilities the merchant has available at their checkouts.

 <b>Note: The developer documentation in Vipps MobilePay describes using webhooks instead of polling for payment statuses in the ePayments API.
 Polling however, is still possible and a valid way to follow the payment status just as it is today in MobilePay PoS.
-However it will not be possible to detect user checkins using polling.</b>
+However, it will not be possible to detect user check-in with polling.</b>

 ### Checkout has QR scanning capabilities
 This is our recommended flow.
 If the merchant has the possibility to scan a QR code at their checkouts, they can use the 'Merchant Scan' approach.
 Before the payment is initiated the merchant scans a QR on the customer phone which will contain the customer info needed to initiate the payment.
 The payment is then initiated with the ``userFlow`` parameter set to "PUSH_MESSAGE" together with the ``personalQr`` parameter set to the full content of the QR scanned.
 This solution removes the need for merchant QR codes as MobilePay PoS solutions uses today.
 More information on this payment flow can be found [here](https://developer.vippsmobilepay.com/docs/solutions/in-store/).